Chronic Stress Causes Serious Damage — But Is It Reversible?

 You also don't have to wait until stress hits to practice these healthy habits.
 As you build them up over time, you'll give yourself a buffer against stressful events in the future and the tools needed to more quickly recover moving forward:

-In one of the early studies on chronic stress and telomere length, O'Donovan and some of her colleagues at UCSF focused on the impact of physical activity.
+In one of the early studies3 on chronic stress and telomere length, O'Donovan and some of her colleagues at UCSF focused on the impact of physical activity.

 The study asked 63 healthy postmenopausal women to record their levels of perceived stress and exercise.
 They found that those who experienced heightened stress and did not exercise were more likely to have shorter telomeres.
 In exercisers, perceived stress appeared to be unrelated to telomere length.

-Longer-term follow-up research has also found a link between exercise and telomere length, causing O'Donovan to conclude that "physical activity is one of the most powerful resilience agents that we have."
+Longer-term follow-up research4 has also found a link between exercise and telomere length, causing O'Donovan to conclude that "physical activity is one of the most powerful resilience agents that we have."

 Sleep is our time to recover from the day—stressors and all.
-And without adequate rest (seven to nine hours a night in most people), research shows that telomere length tends to decrease (in men, at least).
-Getting enough sleep, on the other hand, seems to help us recover from some of the excess inflammation spurred by stress.
+And without adequate rest (seven to nine hours a night in most people), research shows that telomere length tends to decrease (in men, at least5).
+Getting enough sleep, on the other hand, seems to help us recover from some of the excess inflammation6 spurred by stress.

 The bottom line.